They shortened it

 Folding bikes are icons of sustainable transportation, and of great personal interest to me.
-We grew up in the transport-deficient London suburbs, and a folding bike was very handy.
-My Dad had a couple of Raleigh RSW folders with small balloon tyres in the 1970s (see left) – they were too heavy, folded badly, and not really very workable.
-I snapped the front fork on a grey 3speed one.
+We grew up in the transport-deficient south-east London suburbs, and a folding bike was very handy.
+My Dad had a couple of Raleigh RSW folders with small balloon tyres in the 1970s (see right) – they were too heavy, folded badly, and not really very workable.
+I snapped the front fork on a grey 3 speed one.
 I also had a purple Raleigh 18 as a teenager in the 1970s.
 We also had a Bickerton, the extremely lightweight 1970s aluminium bike that tended to bend under stress, collapse, and even break under duress (left).
 I inherited that one, and broke it in the 1990s.

 The point being – if Birdys are not available in the same shops as the Bromptons, it is obvious which customers will buy.
-The most comprehensive review, of a budget Birdy model, is here – hardly inferior to a Brompton.
+The most comprehensive review, of a budget Birdy model, is here – hardly inferior to a Brompton. (others here)

 Anyway as I travel the world with Birdys, I have concluded I will stick with them.
 You can go fast and in comfort.
 Take-off speed is excellent.
 Speed is less important at my age, but effort and comfort, with those bigger wheels, full suspension and adjustable bars, does matter and Bromptons just do not have those things.
 I have in any event, after 40 years on folders, probably saved thousands of dollars in public transport fares, hundreds of hours in waiting and walking times, beaten transportation strikes and carriage restrictions on trains, trams and buses, and intrigued a few university students who see the Birdy propped up against the lectern every week.
 I am not one of those academics that drives to work to then lecture about sustainability.